ropensci/rglobi/cran-comments.md

 Dear Reviewers:

-I built this package using [R CMD build .] and checked it with command [R CMD check --as-cran rglobi_0.2.18.tar.gz] on my Ubuntu 18.04 LTS Bionic Beaver (4.15.0-42-generic) machine running R 3.5.3 .
+I built this package using [R CMD build .] and checked it with command [R CMD check --as-cran rglobi_0.2.19.tar.gz] on my Ubuntu 18.04 LTS Bionic Beaver (4.15.0-42-generic) machine running R 3.5.3 .
 Also, the checks were executed on travis-ci.org (running Ubuntu) and winbuilder (running windows).
+Note that R 3.6.0 was not used, because no ubuntu packages were available at this time.

-Bug fix:
+IMPROVEMENT
-* Update cypher query endpoint after upgrade to neo4j v2.3.12
+* show informative messages like ```GloBI data services are not available at [api.globalbioticinteractions.org].
+Are you connected to the internet?``` when internet resources are not available.
+Suggested by Brian D. Ripley .
+Also see https://github.com/ropensci/rglobi/issues/31 .

 The remaining note for this version is: